 Today was the third day of sunny weather, perfect temperatures, and either natural pathways or quiet roads.
 There was one small hill to climb, but nothing strenuous.

-On the way down from the hill we were pleasantly surprised to arrive at a walled yard with a welcoming sign, “Live light, travel light, spread the light, be the light.”
+On the way down the hill we were pleasantly surprised to arrive at a walled yard with a welcoming sign, “Live light, travel light, spread the light, be the light.”
 Under a shelter in a big courtyard were big, old sofas covered with Indian throws and sequined cushions.
 A blanket with more pillows were laid out on the patio.
 Several kittens were cavorting around.
-A young woman who looked much like a hippie from decades ago with her long hair and bell-bottom pants made everyone welcome.
+A young woman who looked much like a hippie from decades ago with her long hair and bell-bottom pants made us welcome.
 We could help ourselves to bananas, plums, cookies, bread, juice, tea, etc. If we wished, we could drop a coin into the basket labelled “Donativo.”

 We helped ourselves to bananas and plums and were relaxing on a sofa when who should walk in but Garry from Australia.
 “Well, isn’t this a little piece of Heaven!” he exclaimed.
 We last saw him on Day 36 in Rabbanal del Camino.
 He read us the poem he wrote this morning when he was walking.
 Pretty amazing!